Master Contract Token (MCT) Price Tops $0.0005 on Exchanges

-Master Contract Token (CURRENCY:MCT) traded up 17.3% against the US dollar during the 1-day period ending at 0:00 AM ET on August 15th.
-During the last seven days, Master Contract Token has traded down 2.2% against the US dollar.
-One Master Contract Token coin can currently be bought for about $0.0005 or 0.00000001 BTC on exchanges.
-Master Contract Token has a total market capitalization of $279,885.14 and $96,578.00 worth of Master Contract Token was traded on exchanges in the last day.
+Master Contract Token (CURRENCY:MCT) traded up 7.6% against the U.S. dollar during the one day period ending at 21:00 PM ET on August 16th.
+Master Contract Token has a market capitalization of $307,743.55 and approximately $128,735.00 worth of Master Contract Token was traded on exchanges in the last day.
+Over the last seven days, Master Contract Token has traded 1.4% lower against the U.S. dollar.
+One Master Contract Token coin can currently be bought for approximately $0.0005 or 0.00000001 BTC on exchanges.

 About Master Contract Token